sitemule/noxDbApi/README.md

 git -c http.sslVerify=false clone https://github.com/sitemule/noxDbAPI.git /prj/noxDbAPI
 ```

-This will create a directory `/prj/noxDbAPI`
+This will create a directory `/prj/noxDbAPI` on your IFS.

 Now on a 5250 terminal: